EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Background

 \subsection{Feature Extraction from EEG Signals}

-Characteristics of clinical EEGs are assessed visually by experts trained to detect pathological events and adverse deviations from healthy brain activity\cite{tatum2021handbook}.
-However, in non-clinical settings, the EEG is characterized by signal features derived computationally and analytically from the raw data.
-Quantitative EEG \textit{features} serve as lower-dimensional proxies of the raw signal that quantify pertinent brain activity and provide objective EEG assessments for various applications.
+Characteristics of clinical EEGs are assessed visually by experts trained to detect pathological events and adverse deviations from healthy brain activity~\cite{tatum2021handbook}.
+However, in non-clinical settings, the EEG is characterized by signal features derived computationally or analytically from the raw data.
+Quantitative EEG \textit{features} serve as lower-dimensional proxies of the raw signal, quantifying pertinent brain activity and providing objective EEG assessments for various applications.
 Classical EEG features are derived from signal processing, statistics, and information theory domains.
-Examples include relative band-limited power, power ratios, independent components, sample entropy, and kurtosis, among others\cite{popa2020role}.
-In select instances, classical EEG features isolate and quantify meaningful characteristics of underlying brain physiology, such as neuronal oscillations and functional connectivity, and are therefore considered robust and interpretable.
-In supervised deep learning (DL) models, EEG features are learned directly from raw EEG data to increase performance for a particular task\cite{roy2019deep}.
-While EEG-DL models may push the boundaries of task performance, their black-box nature makes it difficult, or at least non-trivial, to understand their meaning and relevance to brain physiology.
+Examples include relative band-limited power, power ratios, independent components, sample entropy, and kurtosis, among others~\cite{popa2020role}.
+In select instances, these EEG features isolate and quantify meaningful characteristics of underlying brain physiology, such as neuronal oscillations and functional connectivity, and are therefore considered robust and interpretable.
+In supervised EEG-DL models, EEG features are learned directly from raw EEG data to increase performance for a particular task~\cite{roy2019deep}.
+While EEG-DL models may push the boundaries of task performance, their black-box nature makes it non-trivial to relate them to brain physiology.
 Furthermore, EEG-DL features may overfit the noise in EEG signals, making them less likely to generalize out of the box.
 Hence, the robustness, reliability, and interpretability of EEG-DL feature extractors remain open research problems.